-For Repeated Low-Level Misbehaviours & Refusal to Adapt Behaviour
+For Repeated Low-Level Misbehaviours & Refusal to Adapt Behaviour for repeated misbehaviour.

-The class teacher may consult with the Year Head and Tutor regarding the supports and interventions available for repeated misbehaviour.
 The aim of these interventions is to help the student develop the skills to enable them to return to the classroom without disturbing the teaching and learning taking place.